MicroStrategy/embedding-sdk-docs/docs/embed-bot-consumption-page/embed-bot-consumption-properties.md

 ---
-title: Properties for an embedded MicroStrategy bot consumption page
+title: Properties for an embedded Strategy bot consumption page
-description: Describes the properties that can be set for an embedded MicroStrategy bot consumption page.
+description: Describes the properties that can be set for an embedded Strategy bot consumption page.
 ---

-When you embed a MicroStrategy bot consumption page into a web page, you use the `embedBotConsumptionPage(props)` method under the `microstrategy.embeddingContexts` namespace.
+When you embed a Strategy bot consumption page into a web page, you use the `embedBotConsumptionPage(props)` method under the `microstrategy.embeddingContexts` namespace.

 ## Method

 ### `microstrategy.embeddingContexts.embedBotConsumptionPage(props)`

-This method creates an iFrame on the web page (in the location specified by the `placeholder` property) and inserts a link to the MicroStrategy bot consumption page URL (specified by the `serverUrl` property).
+This method creates an iFrame on the web page (in the location specified by the `placeholder` property) and inserts a link to the Strategy bot consumption page URL (specified by the `serverUrl` property).

 #### Return value

-This method returns a promise, which is resolved when the MicroStrategy bot consumption page is loaded.
+This method returns a promise, which is resolved when the Strategy bot consumption page is loaded.

 #### Input parameters

-The `props` parameter contains required key:value pairs that defines the Library Server URL and the `<div>` placeholder where the iFrame containing the MicroStrategy bot consumption page will be created.
+The `props` parameter contains required key:value pairs that defines the Library Server URL and the `<div>` placeholder where the iFrame containing the Strategy bot consumption page will be created.
 It can also contain other optional key:value pairs to customize the UI, authentication and custom error handler.

 The `props` parameter could contain the following key:value pairs: